Washington University Libraries: Washington University Film & Media Archive

 The Washington University Film & Media Archive is an archive composed of completed films and videos, most notably Eyes on the Prize the definitive documentary on America's civil rights movement.
 The archive also holds numerous materials that went into the creation of other works.
 The Archive collects photos, interviews, stock footage, producer's research notes, correspondence, treatments, and scripts, all of which provide a distinctive look at the film making at storytelling process for scholars, teachers, filmmakers, and students.

-Opened in the Fall of 2002, the Film & Media Archive's first acquisition was the Henry Hampton Collection, an archive of the work of one of the most influential African-American filmmakers.
+Opened in the Fall of 2002, the Film & Media Archive's first acquisition was the Henry Hampton Collection, an archive of the work of one of the most influential African–American filmmakers.
 For the first time ever, the tens of thousands of materials created by his company Blackside, Inc. during the production process became available for study.

 The Archive has expanded from its inaugural collection to include the collection of filmmaker Bill Miles, the St. Louis Public School's educational films, and material from Insignia Films' Reporting America at War series.
-It continues to grow, focusing on collecting film archives that examine the great social movements of American history and African-American life and culture, and supporting documentary studies.
+It continues to grow, focusing on collecting film archives that examine the great social movements of American history and African–American life and culture, and supporting documentary studies.
 In addition to acquiring collections of major historical importance, the Archive preserves and organizes these materials, publicizes them, and creates related educational and outreach programs.

 Documenting Ferguson

-Following the Shooting of Michael Brown, Washington University Libraries implemented a crowd-sourced digital repository to collected ephemeral documentation of the Ferguson unrest called "Documenting Ferguson".
+Following the shooting of Michael Brown, Washington University Libraries implemented a crowd–sourced digital repository to collected ephemeral documentation of the Ferguson unrest called "Documenting Ferguson".
 The collection accepts submissions of written testimony, images, and video related to the protests.

 Bernard Becker Medical Library

-Located on the Washington University School of Medicine campus, Becker Library serves the Washington University School of Medicine, the Barnes-Jewish Hospital, and the St. Louis Children's Hospital.
+Located on the Washington University School of Medicine campus, Becker Library serves the Washington University School of Medicine, Barnes–Jewish Hospital, and St. Louis Children's Hospital.
 The mission of the Becker Medical Library is to provide information resources and technology in support of the educational, research and patient care objectives of the School of Medicine.
 The library contains over 146,000 volumes, along with over 9,100 print and electronic journal titles.

 Becker Medical Library is organized into several departments which play unique roles in serving the Washington University School of Medicine community, including: Archives and Rare Books, Collection Management Services, Health Information Resources (Reference), and Translational Research Support.

 Leadership

 Shirley K. Baker served as dean of Washington University Libraries from 1989 until her retirement on June 30, 2012.
 Her replacement, Jeffrey Trzeciak, served from July 1, 2012 until July 21, 2016.
-After being led on an interim basis by Marion G. Crain, a Vice Provost and Professor of Law at Washington University, Denise Stephens took over as University Librarian and Vice Provost on June 15, 2017.
+After being led on an interim basis by Marion G. Crain, a Vice Provost and Professor of Law at Washington University, Denise Stephens took over as University Librarian and Vice Provost on June 15, 2017, until May 14, 2021.

+Associate University Librarian Leland Deeds led the University Libraries on an interim appointment until Deputy University Librarian at Stanford University Mimi Calter took over as University Librarian and Vice Provost on September 20, 2021.